What Is Building Automation - and How Do You Learn It?

 The Skills You Need to Learn

-Electrical and mechanical basics — Low-voltage wiring, how HVAC systems work, how to read schematics.
-You don't need to be a licensed electrician, but you need to understand how the physical systems are put together.
+Electrical and mechanical basics - Low-voltage wiring, how HVAC systems work, how to read schematics.

-Controls logic — How to think about sequences of operation: if the temperature exceeds X, trigger Y. This is the fundamental logic of building automation.
-It's programmable, repeatable, and learnable.
+Controls logic - How to think about sequences of operation: if the temperature exceeds X, trigger Y.

 How to Actually Learn It